egc112/ddwrt/Wireless Access Point.md

     -   Local IP address in subnet of primary router but outside DHCP scope, make sure the used IP address is unique on your network you cannot have duplicates.
-        You can run udhcpc to give the WAP a static lease but because you can it doesn't mean you should ;)
+        You can run udhcpc to give the WAP a static lease but that is not very practical as that address is not always fixed.

     -   Gateway **and** Local DNS pointing to primary router
         Example:
         If your primary router is 192.168.1.1 then set the Local IP address of